 - : Cloudkill is estremely lethal, but it's hard to hit the same target more than once unless they're confined to a small area.
 Insect Plague is excellent area control.

 - : Several excellent area control spells.
 Unfortunately, half of the options address similar needs and require Concentration, so it's hard to use the spells in combination with one another.

 - : Near-immunity to two types of creatures.
 By now you should have 20 Wisdom, and beasts and plants both tend to have low Wisdom saves.
 Unfortunately, beasts stopped being threatening a long time ago (especially if you prepare Animal Friendship) and plant creatures are rare, so this will rarely matter.

 Circle of the Moon allows the Druid to use Wild Shape as a combat form.
 Depending on the composition of your party, this may allow you to take the place of your party's Fighter-equivalent, filling space as a Defender and Striker.
 However, in most parties the Druid is taking the place of the Cleric-equivalent, so you may need to drop out of Wild Shape in order to cast spells from time to time.
 You also may not have enough Wild Shape uses to be in Wild Shape in every encounter of a full adventuring day (the adventuring day guidelines recommend 6-8 encounters per day) if your hit points don't hold up or if you need to drop out of Wild Shape to cast spels.
 Fortunately, you can still use leveled spells in encounters where you're not using Wild Shape.

-- : Moving into Wild Shape as a swift action means that you can transform, move, and attack in the same turn.
+- : Moving into Wild Shape as a bonus action means that you can transform, move, and attack in the same turn.
 This makes it much easier to pick the right form for a combat since you don't need to guess before the fight starts.
 It also means that when you get knocked out of Wild Shape you can quickly get back into Wild Shape, often without taking damage to your real hit points.